RajdeepSingh10/RFM-Analysis/Analysis_Report.md

 "Welcome to my RFM Customer Segmentation Analysis Project!
 In this endeavor, I aim to categorize and optimize customer relationships based on their recent behavior, frequency, and spending.
 By doing so, we can tailor the marketing strategies for improved customer engagement and business growth."

+# Aim :

+The aim of RFM analysis is to group customers by their recent activity, purchase frequency, and spending to identify high-value segments, allowing businesses to target and customize marketing efforts for maximum profitability and customer satisfaction.

 # RFM-Analysis

 RFM analysis is a way to understand and categorize your customers based on their recent behavior, how often they interact with your business, and how much money they spend.
 Here's what each part of "RFM" stands for: